 While they look different (and would, to the Excel user, be different types of graphs), Wilkinson’s grammar of graphics allows us to see their similarities.
 (Incidentally, Wilkinson’s feelings on graph-making tools like Excel became clear when he wrote that “most charting packages channel user requests into a rigid array of chart types.”)

-When Wilkinson wrote his book, no tool could implement his grammar of graphics.
+When Wilkinson wrote his book, no data visualization tool could implement his grammar of graphics.
 This would change in 2010, when Hadley Wickham announced the ggplot2 package for R in an article titled “A Layered Grammar of Graphics.”
 By providing the tools to implement Wilkinson’s ideas, ggplot2 would come to revolutionize the world of data visualization.

 Working With ggplot2

-The ggplot2 R package (which I, like nearly everyone in the world, will refer to simply as on the idea of plots having multiple layers.
+The ggplot2 R package (which I, like nearly everyone in the data visualization world, will refer to simply as ggplot) relies on the idea of plots having multiple layers.
 Let’s walk through some of the most important layers.
+We’ll begin by selecting variables to map to aesthetic properties.
+Then we’ll choose a geometric object to use to represent our data.
+Next we’ll change the aesthetic properties of our chart (the color scheme, for example) using a scale_ function.
+And finally we’ll use a theme_ function to set the overall look-and-feel of our plot.

 The First Layer: Mapping Data to Aesthetic Properties